bamlab/dev-standards/react-native/tests/setup-detox-jest.mo.md

 * Add a testID to your component.

-> Custom component

-Detox will only find components thanks to their testID if they directly come from react-native.
+> Custom component: Detox will only find components thanks to their testID if they directly come from react-native.
 Make sure your custom components transfer the testID prop to a **built-in** react-native component such as Text, TouchableOpacity, ...

 ```js
 <Text testID="title">Your Title</Text>